 In a crucial and monumental new selection, Erica Hunt’s Jump the Clock brings urgent attention to work which has for decades elevated the liberatory possibilities within every unit of speech.
 Visionary, humanist, indefatigable in the devotion of her analyses, Erica Hunt’s lexical care and critique pose essential questions into mutual inflections of language with time, racial and gender justice, media, and democracy.
 We’re thrilled now to be celebrating Hunt with the broad spheres and communities her work has inspired – poets, artists, and theorists across generations influenced by Hunt’s imprint on Black innovative writing, feminist ethics, and the Language Poetry movement.

-Readers and performers TBA.
 This event is tentatively planned as a live outdoor program at St. Mark’s Church with limited capacity.
-A registration link with further information will be posted and shared closer to the date.
+Attendees are required to register in advance.

 Public Health Precautions

-This is tentatively planned as a live outdoor event at St. Mark's Church.
 We are following (and exceeding) recommendations laid out by NY State for outdoor gatherings.
-These include: limiting the number of attendees, including event participants, to under 30; setting up seating with fixed and socially distant spacing; requiring and providing face masks, as well hand sanitizer stations.
+These include: limiting the number of attendees to under 50; setting up seating with fixed and socially distant spacing; requiring and providing face masks, as well hand sanitizer stations.
 We will have 3 microphones on hand, and will be rotating / sanitizing these between readings.
 Attendees are required to register in advance, and contact information is collected at the point of registration in the event that we need to support any public health efforts around contact tracing.
 We are grateful to attendees for helping us maintain safety within our present public health context, and look forward to holding meaningful shared listening space together.